pipolinlab/ExplorePipolin/README.md

  * Create a new environment that is specific for ExplorePipolin.
 You can choose whatever name you'd like for the environment.

- `wget github//explore_pipolin-0.0.1.yml`
+ `wget github/TODO/explore_pipolin-0.0.1.yml`

  `conda env create -n ExplorePipolin-0.0.1 --file explore_pipolin-0.0.1.yml`

- * Download and install ExplorePipolin into the created environment (This step will be part of the previous step when we upload the package to Anaconda):
+ * Download and install ExplorePipolin into the created environment:

- `wget github//explore-pipolin-0.0.1-py_0.tar.bz2`
+ `wget github/TODO/explore-pipolin-0.0.1-py_0.tar.bz2`

  `conda install -n ExplorePipolin-0.0.1 explore-pipolin-0.0.1-py_0.tar.bz2`

- Clean up (optional):
+  * Clean up (optional):

  `rm explore_pipolin-0.0.1.yml explore-pipolin-0.0.1-py_0.tar.bz2`

- * Activate the environment and test the installation:
+ * Activate the environment and check the installation:

  `conda activate ExplorePipolin-0.0.1`